CO2 and Climate Change

 The recovery and reuse of by-products is a well-established practice in the cement industry.
 While Lafarge fully embraces this idea and uses waste of other industries as alternative fuels, we observe stringent criteria when it comes to using any waste material at any of our plants.
 The waste materials must:

-At Lafarge Malayan Cement, our cement kilns are used for the disposal of various types of wastes, including scheduled wastes.
+At Lafarge Malaysia, our cement kilns are used for the disposal of various types of wastes, including scheduled wastes.
 It provides an economic advantage to the industries we serve as well as protecting the environment and conserving the non-renewable resources.

 We have a team who is dedicated to deliver service and waste management solutions to a steadily growing range of industrial customers.